 Cerebral palsy research (co-lead with Emeritus Professor Alastair MacLennan)

-- Professors Berkovic and Scheffer – Epilepsy, University of Melbourne, AU
+- Professors Berkovic and Scheffer – Epilepsy, University of Melbourne, Australia

 - Professor Eichler - Autism Spectrum Intellectual Disability (ASID), USA

-- Drs Field and Palmer – GOLD, Sydney, AU
+- Drs Field and Palmer – Genetics of Learning Disability (GOLD), Sydney, Australia

 - Professor Kalscheuer – Intellectual disability, Max Planck, Berlin, Germany